Percy Sugden: Storylines

 Upon reaching retirement age in 1988, Percy was forced to leave his flat at the Community Centre and move out of the Street.
 Miserable at being away from the neighbourhood, he slumped into lethargy until Emily Bishop (Eileen Derbyshire) took pity on him and moved him in as her lodger at No 3.
-Percy was delighted, but Mavis Riley, an old friend of Emily's, initially reacted with some jealousy.
+Percy was delighted, but Mavis initially reacted with some jealousy.
 When Mavis married Derek Wilton (Peter Baldwin) later that year, Percy was thrilled to act as best man (although nobody had actually asked him) and took it upon himself to see that Derek made it to the wedding this time, having heard of their failed wedding in 1978.

 Like Albert Tatlock (Jack Howarth) and Ena Sharples (Violet Carson) before him, Percy was disappointed by many of the "doings" of the younger generation.
 When Brian Tilsley (Christopher Quinten) was stabbed and killed outside a nightclub in 1989, Percy blamed it on "Acid Drops" (acid house), stating that in his day, "people attending George Formby concerts hadn't come dashing out stabbing folk!".

 Percy had unwanted female attention, thanks mainly to Phyllis Pearce and Maud Grimes (Elizabeth Bradley).
 Phyllis pursued him for most of the 1980s and into the 1990s, and sought to make him jealous by being seen around with other local pensioners, including Sam Tindall (Tom Mennard) and Arnold Swift (Harry Littlewood); Percy remained unmoved.

 In 1997, Percy's happy life in the Street was shattered when the Battersby family moved in next-door.
 Percy couldn't stand his boisterous new neighbours, so he decided to move into a retirement complex at Mayfield Court.
 By 1998, Percy was still living in Mayfield Court with Phyllis Pearce and they had recently been joined by Maud Grimes.

-Percy was never seen or mentioned again.
-Actor Bill Waddington died in 2000 and it is to be assumed that the character of Percy died with him.

 Reception

 Along with Stafford Hildred, actor Bill Waddington wrote a book about his character called The importance of being Percy, which was released in 1992.
+In a 1990 poll ran by Woman magazine, readers voted Waddington as one of the least popular "soap stars".